-As a co-operative, Glasgow Community Energy is owned and controlled by its members and managed in accordance with its Rules by a voluntary Board of Directors drawn from its membership.
-Below are details of the current Directors (the Officers are listed at the top, with the rest in order of first election/appointment).
+Below are details of Glasgow Community Energy’s current Staff and Directors.
+Directors who are Officers are listed at the top, with the rest in order of first election/appointment.
 Any member aged 18 years or over can put themselves forward to be elected onto the Board.

 Board of Directors